Nish Kumar

-Nishant Kumar (born 1985) is an English stand-up comedian and television presenter.
-He became known as the host of satirical comedy The Mash Report, now known as Late Night Mash.
-He has also presented BBC Radio 4 Extra's topical comedy show Newsjack, the Comedy Central series Joel & Nish vs The World, the BBC Radio 4 programme The News Quiz and Hello America on Quibi.
+Nishant Kumar (born 1985) is a British stand-up comedian, television presenter and podcaster.
+He became known as the host of The Mash Report on BBC Two and Dave.
+He has also presented Newsjack on BBC Radio 4 Extra, Joel & Nish vs The World on Comedy Central, The News Quiz on BBC Radio 4 and Hello America on Quibi.
+Since May 2023, he has been the co-host of the political podcast Pod Save the UK.

 Early life and education

-Kumar was born in Wandsworth in 1985 and raised in Croydon, south London.
+Kumar was born in Tooting in 1985 and raised in Croydon, south London.
 He attended St Olave's Grammar School in Orpington before reading English with history at Durham University as a member of Grey College.
 He is of Indian descent: his parents are from Kerala.
-His father chose the surname Kumar for the family when he emigrated to the UK.
+His father chose the surname Kumar for the family when he immigrated to the UK, despite the name being more common in North India than South.

 Career

-Kumar performed with Tom Neenan as a double act, Gentlemen of Leisure, having met while students at the University of Durham and performed in the Durham Revue.
+Kumar performed with Tom Neenan as a double act, Gentlemen of Leisure, having met while students at the Durham University and performed in the Durham Revue.

-He has been performing as a solo stand-up performer in shows since 2013.
+Kumar has been performing as a solo stand-up performer in shows since 2013.
 He also held a regular guest spot on Josh Widdicombe's Radio X show between 2013 and 2015, where he presented the feature "Nishipedia".

 Kumar has also taken part in a number of topical news programmes: